 The Vhi Group aims to conduct its business in accordance with both the letter and the spirit of the relevant regulatory and compliance related laws, regulations and codes that apply to its regulated activities, as well as internal compliance policies and standards and to act with integrity, honesty and fairness in dealing with customers, patients and other stakeholders.

 Under the Voluntary Health Insurance (Amendment) Act 2008, the Voluntary Health Insurance Board has a group structure with subsidiary companies responsible for different aspects of its business activities.
 Vhi Group DAC is the Group holding company (Registration 527605).
-The Vhi Group’s two primary businesses are the provision of schemes of insurance that help people better look after their health and the provision of superior health and wellness services not available elsewhere in the market and that deliver superior patient outcomes for Vhi customers.
+The Vhi Group’s two primary businesses are the provision of schemes of insurance that help people better look after their health and the provision of superior health and wellness services that deliver superior patient outcomes for Vhi customers.

 · Vhi Insurance DAC – underwrites the group's health insurance business and is regulated as a non-life insurance undertaking by the Central Bank of Ireland (Registration No. 527606).